dnordstrom/pathify/README.md

 # Pathify

 Pathify is a tiny Ruby gem that helps you find filesystem paths to things like installed gems.
-At the moment it simply acts as a shortcut to `bundle show` and `gem which` so please feel free to contribute or suggest features you would find useful.
+At this time it simply acts as a shortcut to `bundle show` and `gem which` so please feel free to contribute or suggest features you would find useful.